tokenpage/yieldseeker-contracts/README.md

 #### User (Wallet Owner)
 ✅ **CAN:**
 - Withdraw any token or ETH to any address
-- Upgrade their wallet to approved implementation
+- Trigger wallet upgrades to factory-approved implementations (anyone can)
 - Transfer ownership to another address
 - Receive funds from anyone
 - Sign UserOperations to execute adapter actions

 ❌ **CANNOT:**
 - Execute arbitrary calls (execute/executeBatch disabled)
+- Upgrade to non-factory-approved implementations
 - Modify AdapterRegistry configurations
 - Affect other users' wallets